Devin-john/TrainingNotes/Week03/Day01/SimpleQueries.md

-Certainly!
-Let's delve into each of these MongoDB query topics with explanations and examples:

 ### Simple Queries

 Simple queries in MongoDB involve basic retrieval of documents from a collection based on specified criteria using the `find()` method.